MicrosoftLearning/dp-420-cosmos-db-dev/instructions/16-exercise-build-native-search-cs.md

     Confirm that `text-embedding-3-small` reports `Succeeded`.
 Use **OpenAiEndpoint**, not the project endpoint, in the application code that follows.
 The model's default output length matches the container's 1,536 dimensions.

-> [!NOTE]
-> If setup fails because of model availability or quota, resolve the issue and rerun against the same Cosmos DB account.
+> &#128221; If setup fails because of model availability or quota, resolve the issue and rerun against the same Cosmos DB account.
 Use `-FoundryLocation` and, for a different Foundry resource, `-FoundryAccountName` consistently on both setup stages.
 A new role assignment can take several minutes to propagate before inference succeeds.

 ## Task 2: Load the catalog with searchable text and embeddings